ARMmbed/easy-connect/README.md

 ```

-Example of a suitable .mbedignore -file is available in the [mbed-os-example-client](https://github.com/ARMmbed/mbed-os-example-client/tree/master/configs) repository.
+An example of a suitable `.mbedignore` file is available in the [mbed-os-example-client](https://github.com/ARMmbed/mbed-os-example-client/tree/master/configs) repository.

 ## Linking error with UBLOX_EVK_ODIN_W2

-If you get a linking error such as below you are compiling the `WIFI_ODIN` with the EMAC override section in `mbed_app.json`.
-Please remove the EMAC override from your `mbed_app.json`.
+If you get a linking error such as below, you are compiling the `WIFI_ODIN` with the `EMAC override` section in `mbed_app.json`.
+Remove the `EMAC override` from your `mbed_app.json`.

 ```
 Link: tls-client